-We conduct business in both Canadian and U.S. dollars; therefore, we are exposed to currency risks.
-Our cash flows from Canadian and U.S. operations are exposed to foreign exchange risk as sales and operating expenses are denominated in local currencies.
+The Company conducts business in both Canadian and U.S. dollars and therefore, is exposed to currency risks.
+Cash flows from Canadian and U.S. operations are exposed to foreign exchange risk as sales and operating expenses are denominated in local currencies.
 Changes in currency rates will impact the carrying value of financial instruments denominated in currencies other than the U.S. dollar.